Configuration Data

 Context: The SDLC Barrier & Legacy Pain Points

 The Gatekeeper: Configurations had to be bundled into "QAD Apps," a technical system architecture requirement.
+This was necessary as a break in an app could break system architecture.

 The Wait: Exchanges required QAD Cloud Services to follow formal SDLC processes, taking days for simple changes.